-I included the baggy cargo short on my list of 11 Out of Style Trends You Should Phase Out of Your Wardrobe three years ago, and they were already YEARS out of style at that point.
+I included the baggy cargo short on my list of 11 Out of Style Trends You Should Phase Out of Your Wardrobe seven years ago, and they were already YEARS out of style at that point.
 Yet, I still receive comments on that article from guys who refuse to let go of this 90’s style staple.
 Look, I get it – if you carry a ton of crap with you and you need the cargo space, have at it, function over form.
 But if you’re actively trying to dress well for summer events, they’ve got to go.

-Shorts have become slimmer and higher for well over a decade.
+Shorts have become slimmer and higher for well over two decades.
 And while there are plenty that are too high and too tight as you start approaching the fashion end of the style spectrum, there is a great middle ground that will give you a fitted silhouette without compromising comfort or showing too much leg.
-Don’t be afraid of seeing an inch to two inches of leg above your knee cap: It creates a more put-together, intentional look.
+Don’t be afraid of seeing an inch to two of leg above your knee cap: It creates a more put-together, intentional look.
 When done correctly, it won’t look too tight or too short.

 Shorts come in different inseams these days, take a few pairs in the 7-9 inch region to the fitting room and see what works with your body.
 If you’ve got monster quads, many slimmer models may not fit you; that doesn’t mean you default to baggy shorts that don’t fit, it means you find a different brand, or consider having them slimmed by a tailor.
 The cost of that, especially when buying affordable shorts in the $15-$30 range would be negligible – another $10-$15 at most.
 But what is the result?
 Crazy-good fitting shorts that you’ll be able to wear for multiple seasons.

-The boat shoe is the single most important piece of footwear for summer style.
 Wear it casually with a t-shirt or dress it up with slim fit chinos (#12) and a button up shirt.
 They’re perfectly acceptable footwear in most summer business casual settings, and definitely my go-to for any summer date or jaunt.
 Once you’ve trekked around in them for a week or two they mold to your feet and become beyond buttery comfortable.
 Make sure you always wear them sockless.
 In this domain, they’re being worn the same way as sandals, and I know you know that you should never wear socks with sandals.

 5. The Linen Shirt